Gage-BCCA/Gage-BCCA/README.md

 plastering it everywhere afterward.

 I want to position myself as a software engineer that focuses on security in both Web Applications and binaries/scripts that run on the underlying operating systems.
 I'm on the blue team, and I want to be an expert in detecting and stop bad actors.
-I love a good arms race.

 ## 📘Education
 I'm always in the market to learn something.